 By the time he died in 1800 George Gipps had assembled a good deal of land around the town.
 This meant that he also succeeded to the Lordship of Thanington and other manorial rights.
 His was not an isolated development but part of a general expansion of larger estates.
 This trend seems to have profited from the fact that small holders had been undermined by a depression earlier in the eighteenth century.
 It may also have owed something to the fact that the new style agriculture of the times was capital intensive.
+So men with money were required not small holders.
 The new estates also had to support social status and the things which went with it, such as cricket, notably at Kenfield, and to profit from the growth of turn-piking, which affected parts of Stone Street between 1750 and 1780.